gctools-outilsgc/gcpedia/haibun/README.md

 ### On clients:

-Copy the file env-client.simple to env-client and edit appropriately on each client host.
+Copy the file env-client.sample to env-client and edit appropriately on each client host.
 For GCPedia, it would be easiest to point client DNS for "wiki.local" to the mediawiki instance, and change `HAIBUN_O_HAIBUNLOADTESTSSTEPPER_DISPATCHER_ADDRESS=http://<dispatcher-host>:8123` in the env file appropriately.

 `docker-compose build`

 `docker-compose up --scale clients=20 clients`

 This will run 20 clients on each host.